JustynaBruniaux/fuzzy-spoon/CONTRIBUTING.md

 # Welcome vary gladely !!!
+Now I see the changes - plese accept !!!

 We're glad you're thinking about contributing to our open source project!
 If you unsure about anything, just ask -- or submit the issue or pull request anyway.